Doug-MacDowell/portfolio/README.md

 ### Installation

-TBD - *This is a work in progress for a college programming class.*
+TBD - *This is a work in progress for a Rails programming class.*

 ## Usage